All Products

 Python

-1. Run the pip command to install the RAM secret plug-in.
+1. Run the pip command to use the RAM credential plug-in in your project.

 pip install aliyun-openapi-python-sdk-managed-credentials-provider